Day 1 Muscat-Nakhal- Wadi Bani Auf- Jabal Shams (The Grand Canyon of Oman)

 Then we drive up the Mountain, this mountain road drives up to the Jebel Shams (Grand Canyon) 3009 meters this mountain is one of the most adventurous mountains in Oman, offering existing off-road experience and fantastic views, you reach canyon view which is 2000 meters stop there and enjoy the view and photo, from there just short drive to our resort where you spend the night.

-Over night in Jabal shams ( Jabal Shams resort or similar)
+Overnight in Jabal shams ( Sama Heights Resorts or similar)

 Day 2 Jabal Shams- Wadi Ghul- Al Hamra- Misfat Al Aberyeen- Nizwa